microsoft/typescript-tslint-plugin/README.md

  * `alwaysShowRuleFailuresAsWarnings` - always show rule failures as warnings, ignoring the severity configuration in the tslint.json configuration.
  * `disableNoUnusedVariableRule` - disable `no-unused-variable` rule.
  * `supressWhileTypeErrorsPresent` - supress tslint errors from being reported while other errors are present.
+ * `mockTypeScriptVersion` - force tslint to use the same version of TypeScript as this plugin.
+This will affect other plugins that require the typescript package.

 Here a configuration sample: